Building Your First CLAUDE.md: Team Standards as Code

 - Monitoring: [link to observability dashboard]

 That's your starting point.
 Fill in the blanks.
 Commit it.
 Share it with your team.
-Watch them work faster.
+Watch the questions stop and the code start.

-But it's the difference between Claude Code feeling like an assistant and feeling like a burden.
+But it's the difference between Claude Code feeling like an assistant who remembers everything and one who shows up every morning with amnesia.

-Without it, developers re-explain context every session.
-With it, they focus on problems.
-For a 50-person team, that's hours every week.
+For a 50-person team, that difference is hours every week.
 Hours that become features.
-That become competitive advantage.
+Features that become competitive advantage.

 Series Navigation